 Full £23 Couple £32 Life £450 Joint Life £630 Junior (8-18) only £10 (D.O.B reqd) Senior Citizen £16 Senior Citizen and Spouse £25

 The Paddle Steamer Preservation Society (PSPS) is Britain's longest established, largest and most successful steamship preservation group.
 A registered charity founded in 1959, we have over 3000 members and through our associated charitable companies we operate the only two working paddle steamers in Great Britain.
 Without the PSPS there would no longer be the opportunity to sail on a Paddle Steamer in Great Britain.

 Our aims i) to preserve paddle steamers in sailing condition ii) to educate the public in the historic significance of paddle steamers in the Nation's maritime and industrial heritage iii) to acquire, preserve and exhibit a collection of equipment and material associated with paddle steamers.

-The society is composed of five branches: Scottish, London & Home Counties, Bristol Channel, Wessex & North England - all of which help raise money to keep our ships sailing.
+The society is composed of five branches: Scottish, London & Home Counties, Bristol Channel, Wessex & Dart and North England - all of which help raise money to keep our paddle steamers sailing.

 The Scottish Branch